evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 E.g. "read every .tif in this folder, extract bands 4, 3, 2 from each, write to a new .tif for each one" and it will write a python script, or "write a gdal command to reproject input.tif, in EPSG:4326, to EPSG:3339 while adding LZW compression and using the cubic resampling method" and you get a command to paste into your terminal.

-__As of 1/2025 I use Codeium’s Windsurf  https://codeium.com/, the Cascade feature + Claude 3.5 Sonnet allows the LLM read/write files and run terminal commands.
-This eliminates an enormous amount of copy/pasting.
+__As of 1/2025 I use Codeium’s Windsurf https://codeium.com/, the Cascade feature + Claude 3.5 Sonnet allows the LLM to read/write files and run terminal commands.
+This saves you an enormous amount of copy/pasting.
 Ask Cascade to stick together 5 terabyte datasets, run through thousands of files, do anything your data-heart can imagine: you’ve hired an intermediate programmer with infinite patience for $20/mo.__

 Windows terminal commands